mikeizbicki/cmc-csci046/week_00/README.md

 ## Lecture

-We will cover how to
+We will cover how to:

 1. work on a remote unix server
 1. use the git version control system